-For example, with a five-node configuration (Figure 2.4) in which one node acts as a quorum node, processing still continues even if one entire site fails (only two nodes left).
+For example, with a five-node configuration (Figure 2.4, "Configuration with Quorum Node") in which one node acts as a quorum node, processing still continues even if one entire site fails (only two nodes left).
 When an RTR configuration is reduced to two nodes, the system manager can manually override the calculated quorum threshold.
 For details on this practice, see the VSI Reliable Transaction Router System Manager's Manual.